-The Division of Environmental Health is one of the graduate divisions within the SDSU Graduate School of Public Health.
+The Division of Environmental Health is one of the graduate divisions within the SDSU School of Public Health.
 It offers the Master of Public Health (MPH) degree with concentration in Environmental Health and the Master of Science degree in Public Health, concentration in Environmental Health Sciences.

 The MS in Public Health, concentration in Environmental Health Sciences is an academic degree program involving coursework and laboratory research tailored to the student’s interests.
 The MS in Environmental Health is often the preferred degree for students who wish to work in a highly technical field in environmental or occupational health or wish to continue in advanced graduate study.

 See program faculty webpages for an overview of current and past research areas.
 Current areas of research focus include water quality, especially contaminants in reclaimed water, air quality at the US-Mexico border and in South America, children’s exposures, biomonitoring, and detection of novel contaminants through advanced analytical techniques including time of flight mass spectrometry.
-The GSPH laboratory facilities are well equipped with highly advanced instrumentation, and with advanced field sampling equipment.
+The SPH laboratory facilities are well equipped with highly advanced instrumentation, and with advanced field sampling equipment.

 The 36 unit program is listed below and is typically completed in two years by full-time students:

 - PH 604 Environmental determinants of Human Health (3)

 - PH 639 Water Quality Investigation (3)

 - Prescribed Electives (12 units) – A minimum of twelve additional units selected with the approval of adviser from: